-- Look to increased regional cooperation as a means of finding spending efficiencies.
-This already happens in a number of areas like health care specialities and joint procurement initiatives but there is definitely more room for us to work together to keep costs down.
+Look to increased regional cooperation as a means of finding spending efficiencies as is currently seen in areas of health care and joint procurement initiatives;

-- Introduce a broad-based measure to evaluate the current regulatory burden on the Island and ensure that regulatory reduction efforts are contributing to an overall reduction for Island businesses.
-Like taxes, it's rarely that one particular regulation on its own is problematic for business owners but rather the cumulative burden of all the regulations, paperwork, bureaucratic language, etc. Having a broad-based measure helps government to understand the full scope of the impact it has on businesses and take steps to minimize it.
+Introduce a broad-based measure to evaluate the current regulatory burden on the Island and ensure that regulatory reduction efforts are contributing to an overall reduction for Island businesses.

-- Explore launching a Business Navigator service in PEI based on the Nova Scotia model.
-Such a model helps alleviate red tape for new and existing business owners but helping them get the information they need to run their businesses.
+Explore launching a Business Navigator service in PEI based on the current Nova Scotia model which helps business, particularly new businesses, navigate the demands of governments.